-The best areas to stay in Tokyo for tourists are Shinjuku, Shibuya, Ginza, Roppongi, Tokyo Station, Asakusa, Uneo, and Akihabara.
+The best areas to stay in Tokyo for tourists are Shinjuku, Shibuya, Ginza, Tokyo Station, Asakusa, and Uneo.
 These are all great locations for the first time, but Shinjuku and Shibuya are the favorite places of many first-time visitors.

 Remember that Tokyo’s public transportation system is highly efficient, so even if you don’t stay in the most central area, you can easily explore the city from any location.